-Table A-5 summarizes available subchronic and chronic oral toxicity data for 2,3-TDA and the compounds identified as candidate analogues.
+Table A-5 summarizes subchronic and chronic oral toxicity data for 3,4-TDA and the compounds identified as candidate analogues.
 None of the analogues had subchronic or chronic inhalation toxicity values from U.S. EPA, ATSDR, or CalEPA.

-No repeated-dose oral toxicity data are available for the 2,3-TDA isomer.
+Relevant toxicity data in animals for 3,4-TDA alone comes from a single 5-day study in rats with limited information on toxicity endpoints and associated effect levels (increased mortality and incidence of perforated duodenal ulcers in dead animals at 1,000 mg/kg-day) (Selye, 1973).
 Oral toxicity values are available for 2,5- and 2,6-TDA.
-Hepatic effects were the basis for the subchronic and chronic provisional reference doses (p-RfDs) for 2,5-TDA sulfate using a point of departure (POD) of 2.5 mg/kg-day (1.4 mg/kg-day for the free base estimated for this assessment) (U.S. EPA, 2013).
+Hepatic effects were the basis for the subchronic and chronic provisional reference doses (p-RfDs) for 2,5-TDA using a point of departure (POD) of 2.5 mg/kg-day (1.4 mg/kg-day for the free base estimated for this assessment) (U.S. EPA, 2013).
 Thyroid and body-weight effects were the basis for the subchronic p-RfD for 2,6-TDA using a POD of 62 mg/kg-day (U.S. EPA, 2005b).
 The chronic p-RfD for 2,6-TDA was derived based on a POD of 25 mg/kg-day for no adverse effects (U.S. EPA, 2005b).
-Although thyroid toxicity was only noted following 2,6-TDA exposure, liver effects (ranging from changes in serum biomarkers and liver weight to gross and histopathological lesions) were reported after exposure to 2,4- (\geq 6 mg/kg-day), 2,5- (\geq 3 mg/kg-day), and 2,6-TDA (692 mg/kg-day) (U.S. EPA, 2013, 2005b; Criteria Group for Occupational Standards, 2001; WHO, 1987).
+Although thyroid toxicity was only noted following 2,6-TDA exposure, liver effects (ranging from changes in serum biomarkers and liver weight to gross and histopathological lesions) were reported after exposure to 2,4- (≥6 mg/kg-day), 2,5- (≥3 mg/kg-day), and 2,6-TDA (692 mg/kg-day) (U.S. EPA, 2013, 2005b; Criteria Group for Occupational Standards, 2001; WHO, 1987).

 R/D toxicity was commonly seen with exposure to TDA compounds, but these endpoints were generally less sensitive than the systemic effects described above.
 Impaired male fertility and sperm damage were reported in male rats orally exposed to 2,4-TDA at 15 mg/kg-day (Criteria Group for Occupational Standards, 2001).
-Developmental effects were observed in laboratory animals orally exposed to 2,6- (\geq 100 mg/kg-day) or 2,5-TDA (\geq 44 mg/kg-day) during gestation, primarily at doses associated with potential maternal toxicity (U.S. EPA, 2013; WHO, 1987).
-Data on the o-TDA mixture (40:60 or 45:50 mixture of 2,3- and 3,4-TDA) showed possible evidence of R/D effects in rats and rabbits exposed to \geq 100 mg/kg-day via gavage, including alterations in sperm measures (decreased spermatid number) and/or fetal viability and growth (decreased implantation loss, resorptions, and skeletal variations) often accompanied by reductions in maternal body-weight gain (BASF, 2010; Becci et al., 1983).
-These findings suggest that the reproductive system and developing embryo/fetus may be toxicity targets of 2,3- and 3,4-TDA.
+Developmental effects were observed in laboratory animals orally exposed to 2,6- (≥100 mg/kg-day) or 2,5-TDA (≥44 mg/kg-day) during gestation, primarily at doses associated with potential maternal toxicity (U.S. EPA, 2013; WHO, 1987).
+Data on the o-TDA mixture (40:60 or 45:50 mixture of 2,3- and 3,4-TDA) showed possible evidence of R/D effects in rats and rabbits exposed to ≥100 mg/kg-day via gavage, including alterations in sperm measures (decreased spermatid number) and/or fetal viability and growth (decreased implantation sites, litter size, pup viability, and fetal weight, as well as increased post implantation loss, resorptions and skeletal variations) often accompanied by reductions in maternal body-weight gain (BASF, 2010; Becci et al., 1983).
+These findings suggest that the reproductive system and developing embryo/fetus may be toxicity targets of 3,4- and 2,3-TDA.